-16(3) The Council may charge a tariff for the delivery of a letter of demand in subsection (1), as determined by the Council in terms, of section 75A (2) of the Municipal Systems Act.
+17(3) The Council may charge a tariff for the delivery of a letter of demand in subsection (1), as determined by the Council in terms, of section 75A (2) of the Municipal Systems Act.

-17. DEBT COLLECTION MEASURES
+18. Debt Collection Measures

 The Municipality may appoint a debt collector agent or agents to collect on its behalf, arrear payments from Customers, and to take such legal steps necessary to give effect to such debt collection.